Environment: Protection of farm land

 44

-The County Foundation hosted a farmland trust information session in March 2023. (see the recorded presentation to the right)
+The County Foundation hosted a farmland trust information session in March 2023. (see the recorded presentation to the right) As of August 2024, three PEC farmers have secured permanent land protection of 515 acres through Ontario Farmland Trust, with three more applications to be completed in 2024 (455 acres).

 The popularity of PEC is generating more interest and pressure from developers.
-The new Official Plan, beginning July 8, 2021, includes a number of key policies aimed at building strong communities, protecting natural heritage systems, protecting agricultural resources, and protecting human health and safety when considering development in the County.
+The updated Official Plan, beginning July 8, 2021, includes a number of key policies aimed at building strong communities, protecting natural heritage systems, protecting agricultural resources, and protecting human health and safety when considering development in the County.

 Share -